 Our work highlights several Map-Collective communication primitives to support and optimize common computation and communication patterns in both MapReduce and iterative MapReduce computations.
 We present the applicability of Map-Collective operations to enhance (Iterative) MapReduce without sacrificing desirable MapReduce properties such as fault tolerance, scalability, familiar APIs and data model.
-The addition of collective communication operations enriches the MapReduce model by providing many performance and ease of use advantages.
-This includes providing efficient data communication operations optimized for particular execution environments and use cases, enabling programming models that fit naturally with application patterns, and allowing users to avoid overhead by skipping unnecessary steps of the execution flow.
+The addition of Map-Collectives enriches the MapReduce model by providing many performance and ease of use advantages.
+These include providing efficient data communication operations optimized for particular execution environments & use cases, enabling programming models that fit naturally with application patterns and allowing users to avoid overhead by skipping unnecessary steps of the execution flow.
+Map-Collective operations substitute multiple successive steps of an iterative MapReduce computation with a single powerful collective communication operation.